nkdAgility/NKDAgility.com/site/content/_index.md

     - title: "Technical Leadership & Engineering Excellence"
       isExpandable: true
       content: |
-        At NKD Agility, we believe that technical leadership is the foundation for driving successful, high-performing teams.
+        Technical leadership is the foundation for driving successful, high-performing teams.

         By focusing on architecture, development, and engineering best practices, we empower your developers to build high-quality, maintainable software that aligns with business goals and scales with growth.
 Our approach integrates DevOps, Agile methodologies, and platform engineering to ensure that your development processes are streamlined, collaborative, and efficient.

         We help your teams adopt a proactive mindset where quality is embedded into every phase of the development lifecycle—ensuring that testing, architecture, and development decisions are aligned from the outset.
 Through hands-on mentorship and guidance, we transform software testing from a reactive afterthought into a core discipline that drives excellence throughout your organization.